mobiledgex/edge-cloud-sdk-unity/README.md

 ![](https://developers.mobiledgex.com/assets/unity-sdk/metadata_error.png)

-### iOS

-On iOS, if you are on a roaming network, the MCCMNC the SDK returns is the MCCMNC of your original network instead of the MCCMNC of your current roaming network, which is not the intended behavior.

 ### Where to Go from Here
 * Click [here](https://api.mobiledgex.net/#section/Edge-SDK-Unity) to view and familiarize with the Unity C# SDK APIs to start your MobiledgeX integration.